RudiBoshoff/responsive-navigation/README.md

 ## 3. How to use the **template**:

-Pull from the repo and insert your own code in the main section.
+Pull from the repo and insert your own code or edit the code to your liking.
+I would love to see what you come up with.